sametkaya/vap2d/README.md

 # VAP2D - Visual Analysis Platform for 2D Data

 VAP2D is a visual analysis and data processing platform for two-dimensional data.
-This software allows users to easily analyze, visualize, and extract meaningful insights from 2D data.
+This software allows users to easily analyze, visualize, and extract meaningful insights from 2D data using both traditional methods and deep learning-based object detection techniques.

 ## Features